zainzafar/react-native-firebase-graphql-template/VARIABLES.md

 1. Go to [App Store Connect](https://appstoreconnect.apple.com) → Users and Access → Keys
 2. Click "Generate API Key" → Select "App Manager" or "Admin" role
 3. Download the `.p8` file
-4. Copy the Key ID, Issuer ID, and Team ID from the key details
+4. Copy the Key ID and Issuer ID from the key details
 5. Encode the `.p8` file: `base64 -i AuthKey_ABC123DEF4.p8`
+6. **Get App Store Connect Team ID** using one of these methods:
+   - **Method 1 (Easiest)**: Run `fastlane deliver` and it will show available teams with their IDs
+   - **Method 2**: Visit [App Store Connect API endpoint](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/ra/user/detail) and look for `contentProviderId` in the `associatedAccounts` array
+   - **Method 3**: Use Spaceship playground: `fastlane spaceship` → `Spaceship::Tunes.select_team`
-6. Set all values in GitHub repository settings
+7. Set all values in GitHub repository settings

 ### Code Signing (Choose ONE method)